JOSE CARVAJAL-BELTRAN · NOTEBOOK · VOL. I [ / ] index

 FIG. 05.003 — How Volumetric Additive Manufacturing works, visualized.

-This is a current research project that I am undertaking, it involves a really cool 3D manufacturing technique that is known as Volumetric Additive Manufacturing (VAM).
+This is a research project that i took part in, it involves a really cool 3D manufacturing technique that is known as Volumetric Additive Manufacturing (VAM).
 The most basic way to explain it is to say that light from a projector 'shoots' a bunch of 2D photos at a vat of resin that hardens with light.
 The vat spins and for each degree, a new photo is projected.
 All of these projections form a 3D object.
-What I am setting out to determine is whether the orientation ($\phi$ and $\theta$) have any effect on the resulting quality of the print due to dosage of light.
-I will update this section more and I learn and undertake this challenge more!
+What I set out to determine is whether the orientation ($\phi$ and $\theta$) have any effect on the resulting quality of the print due to dosage of light.
+I found that there was in fact a variation in the print quality, sometimes it was obvious, but othertimes it was not.
+I utilized a technique involving many iterations at a small scale (using less voxels) to see which angles looked promising.
+This almost always translated to the actual print having a higher quality as well, where quality is determined by measures of a histogram involving in-part and out-of-part voxels.

 MIT MISTI Mexico